-- You can add external LTI content that is only displayed and does not require a student response, such as textbook content - You can add external LTI content that requires a student response.
-An external provider will grade student responses. - You can use the component as a placeholder for syncing with an external grading system.
+- You can add remote LTI tools that display content only, and that do not require a learner response.
+An example is a digital copy of a textbook in a format other than PDF. - You can add remote LTI tools that do require a learner response.
+A remote LTI tool provider grades the responses. - You can use the LTI component as a placeholder for synchronizing with a remote grading system.

-For example, the following LTI component incorporates a Cerego tool that students interact with.
+For example, the following LTI component integrates a Cerego tool that learners interact with into the LMS for a course.

 These activities will help you remember some of the facts you are learning about important jazz eras and artists.
 Your goal is to reach "memory permanence" for all items, so that the information sinks in and you're able to remember it long after you finish the course.
 Your progress on this set, Jazz Facts 2, counts as 20% of your final grade.
 Although the recommended deadline has passed, you can still revisit Jazz Facts 1 and continue to work for credit.
 Links to all the sets are available on the Practice Your Knowledge page.
 47% progress Cerego Can you name a musician who played this instrument?
-Tenor Saxophone П Don't know it Know it
+Tenor Saxophone П Know it Don't know it